Mr-Spect3r/MyUac/README.md

 ## 🎯 Overview

-A professional-grade security testing toolkit designed for **red team operations** and **penetration testing**.
-This tool provides comprehensive scanning and exploitation capabilities for Windows UAC bypass techniques and persistence mechanisms.
+A professional-grade **native Windows** security testing toolkit designed for **red team operations** and **penetration testing**.
+Built with pure Win32 API for maximum compatibility and minimal footprint.

 > ⚠️ **Educational & Authorized Testing Purposes Only**